Installation

 And that’s it—really, it’s that simple!

-The installation command accepts some options to facilitate and automate its implementation.
+The installation command supports multiple options to simplify and automate setup according to your project’s requirements.

 wget -qO weby qrok.es/wy && sudo bash weby <option> <version>